GetStoreConnect/simple-donations-theme/README.md

 - `accordion`
 - `donation_card`
 - `donation_progress_bar`
+- `testimonial_slider`

-For guidance, refer to our [Help Article: How to Add Templates to the Template Picklist](https://help.getstoreconnect.com/documentation/adding-templates-to-content-template-picklist.html).
+For guidance, refer to our [Help Article: How to Add Templates to the Template Picklist](https://support.getstoreconnect.com/article/adding-templates-to-content-template-picklist).

 Each template supports specific fields and options when setting up your content blocks.
 Below, you'll find a list of supported fields.
 Keep in mind that you can continue using the rest of the out-of-the-box templates to build your site.
-Consult the [content block templates](https://help.getstoreconnect.com/documentation/content-block-templates.html) help article for a complete overview of the supported fields for each template.
+Consult the [content block templates](https://support.getstoreconnect.com/article/content-block-templates) help article for a complete overview of the supported fields for each template.

 ---